vpuri3/NeuralROMs.jl/README.md

 field snapshots onto a low-dimensional manifold that can faithfully capture the relevant features in the dataset.
 The online stage then involves evaluating the model at new parametric points by time-evolving the learned spatial representation following the governing PDE system with classical time integrators.

-There are two important features of SNF-ROM:
-1. Constrained manifold formulation: SNF-ROM restricts the reduced trajectories to follow a regular, smoothly varying path.
-This behavior is achieved by directly modeling the ROM state vector as a simple, learnable function of problem parameters and time.
-Our numerical experiments reveal that this feature allows for larger time steps in the dynamics evaluation, where the reduced manifold is traversed in accordance with the governing PDEs.
-2. Neural field regularization: We formulate a robust network regularization approach encouraging smoothness in the learned neural fields.
-Consequently, the spatial derivatives of SNF representations match the true derivatives of the underlying signal.
-This feature allows us to calculate accurate spatial derivatives with the highly efficient forward mode automatic differentiation (AD) technique.
-Our studies indicate that precisely capturing spatial derivatives is crucial for an accurate dynamics prediction.

-The confluence of these two features produces desirable effects on the dynamics evaluation, such as greater accuracy, robustness to hyperparameter choice, and robustness to numerical perturbations.

 #### Offline stage
 ![Capture-2024-05-28-171751](https://github.com/vpuri3/NeuralROMs.jl/assets/36345239/9656da99-de98-4ead-9ae6-37f935bffa33)